 2. Costs involved in attending and presenting a paper at a conference, such as travel, conference registration, and accommodation.

 The maximum amounts awarded are $300 per applicant.
-The actual amounts awarded may be lower, depending on funding levels and number of applications.
+The actual amounts awarded may be lower than requested, depending on funding levels and number of applications.
 Applications for costs incurred retrospectively will be considered.
-Students may be granted an award once only as a Master’s student and once only as a doctoral student.
+The Kākano Award includes the monetary grant and complimentary membership of ASAANZ for two years.

 Deadline for applications and letters of support:

-Round One applications are due on Monday 27 May 2024.
+Round One applications are due on Monday 26 May 2025.

 Applications must be made on the application form and include: